joaquinalmora/joaquinalmora/README.md

 ## Open Source Work

-When I have time I like contributing fixes and small improvements to infrastructure and developer tooling projects.
-I've worked on tools like [Kubetail](https://github.com/kubetail-org/kubetail) (Kubernetes log streaming), [Nautobot](https://github.com/nautobot/nautobot) (network automation), and [Grafana k6](https://github.com/grafana/k6) (performance testing), mainly around reliability improvements, authentication behavior, and clearer error handling.
-I also worked on a caching improvement for [go-fast-cdn](https://github.com/kevinanielsen/go-fast-cdn), exploring a Redis bloom-filter approach to reduce metadata size while maintaining fast lookups.
+When I have time I like contributing fixes and improvements to infrastructure and developer tooling projects.
+I've contributed to tools like [Kubetail](https://github.com/kubetail-org/kubetail) (a Kubernetes log-streaming CLI), where I implemented authentication caching to reduce repeated auth requests, added RBAC permissions for log access, and updated CI to support additional Ubuntu architectures.
+I’ve also submitted fixes to [Nautobot](https://github.com/nautobot/nautobot) (network automation) and [Grafana k6](https://github.com/grafana/k6) (performance testing), mainly improving reliability and error handling in edge cases such as missing configuration or clearer runtime errors.
+I also proposed a caching improvement for [go-fast-cdn](https://github.com/kevinanielsen/go-fast-cdn), exploring a Redis bloom-filter approach to reduce CDN metadata size while maintaining fast lookups.

 ---

 ## Currently

 - Exploring AI-assisted developer workflows and difussion coding models